arm61/arm61.github.io/_drafts/2022-12-21-leftovers-post-covid.md

 Rewatching in a “post-COVID” world, the show seems prophetic.
 I put “post-COVID” in scare quotes to reflect the uncertainty still felt by many, but here in Denmark we are definitely [post-COVID](https://www.dr.dk/nyheder/indland/ordfoerere-glaeder-sig-over-aendret-coronakurs-ingen-oensker-nye-restriktioner).

+Description of how the Leftovers world it.

+Comparison with post COVID real world.

 [^1] And becoming convinced it is the best TV show ever.